VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -datasource.queryStep duration
      How far a value can fallback to when evaluating queries.
 For example, if -datasource.queryStep=15s then param "step" with value "15s" will be added to every query.
 If set to 0, rule's evaluation interval will be used instead. (default 5m0s)
   -datasource.queryTimeAlignment
-     Flag is deprecated and will be removed in next releases, please use `eval_alignment` in rule group instead.
-     Whether to align "time" parameter with evaluation interval.Alignment supposed to produce deterministic results despite number of vmalert replicas or time they were started.
-See more details here https://github.com/VictoriaMetrics/VictoriaMetrics/pull/1257 (default true)
+     Deprecated: please use "eval_alignment" in rule group instead.
+Whether to align "time" parameter with evaluation interval.
+Alignment supposed to produce deterministic results despite number of vmalert replicas or time they were started.
+See more details at https://github.com/VictoriaMetrics/VictoriaMetrics/pull/1257 (default true)
   -datasource.roundDigits int
      Adds "round_digits" GET param to datasource requests.
 In VM "round_digits" limits the number of digits after the decimal point in response values.
   -datasource.showURL
      Whether to avoid stripping sensitive information such as auth headers or passwords from URLs in log messages or UI and exported metrics.
-     It is hidden by default, since it can contain sensitive info such as auth key.
+It is hidden by default, since it can contain sensitive info such as auth key
   -datasource.tlsCAFile string
      Optional path to TLS CA file to use for verifying connections to -datasource.url.
 By default, system CA is used -datasource.tlsCertFile string